ipw969/370Project/Documentation/Milestone5/Readme.txt

 3. The producer is presented with the SceneUI screen.
 4. The producer is presented boxes to insert the scene information to, as well as a list of all of the volunteers and equipment available in the script.
 5. The producer enters information about the scene including the name, description, and volunteers and equipment.
-6. The user presses the save button.
+6. The user presses the submit button.
 7. The scene is saved to the database and to the script.

 8.Running primary success scenario #4 Setting a scene filming date